-UNIT 4: Listening, Reading and Translation Section A: Listening Section B: Reading Section C: Translation - from English/Welsh into German Written exam 1hr 45mins 30%
+UNIT 4: Listening, Reading and Translation Section A: Listening Section B: Reading Section C: Translation - from English/Welsh into target language.
+Written exam 2hrs 30%

 UNIT 5: Critical and analytical response in writing (closed-book) One essay question, based on the study of a literary work Learners are not permitted to use dictionaries or texts in any part of the assessment.
 Written exam 1hr 30mins 12%